doyindevops/DevOps_Projects/README.md

 This is a repository for Projects starting from the basic Linux Projects up to advance projects and many others.
 Each project will be in a folder under `DevOps_Projects`.
 And listed here for easy references

-The following projects have been implemented out of 32 the Projects so far and this is ongoing.
-As I finish the remaining projects, I will keep updating this page.
+The following projects have been implemented so far out of the 32 Projects which is ongoing, till the 32nd Project.
+I will keep updating this page.